LINUX-SUPERUSER/LINUX-SUPERUSER/README.md

 ## About Me:

-Hi I am a Linux Superuser with a passion for scripting.
-I have experience with Python, HTML, CSS, and WordPress, and am always looking for new challenges and opportunities to learn and grow as a developer.
+Hi, I am a Linux Superuser with a passion for scripting.
+I have experience with Python, HTML, CSS, and WordPress, and I am always looking for new challenges and opportunities to learn and grow as a developer.

 You can read more about my experiences and thoughts on my [Medium blog](https://medium.com/@timuria2016).